microprofile/wpsite/README.md

 8. Click on the “Submit for Review” button.
 This will effectively put the blog post on the WordPress blog inbox for all WordPress admins.
 As a writer, you are done at this point.

+9. Write a short email notifying the MP forum to to microprofile@googlegroups.com AND cc'd microprofile-marketing@googlegroups.com about your video or blog contribution.

-The next steps apply to the admin.
+The next steps apply to the admins.

 9. As an admin, log in to WordPress [console](https://microprofile.wpengine.com/wp-admin/).